 I love dipping foods.
-Whether it’s apples in SoyNut Butter or carrots in hummus I’m a dipper.
+Whether it’s apples in peanut butter (or allergy-friendly substitute) or carrots in hummus I’m a dipper.
 One of my tips to get kids to eat healthier is to provide a dip.

 These Chickpea Nuggets are so good you won’t even need a dip but I’m partial to my Barbecue Sauce.